learnk8s/learnk8s.io/_blog/installing-docker-and-kubernetes-on-windows/index.md

 bcdedit /set hypervisorlaunchtype auto
 ```

-You should reboot your machine and Docker should finally work.
-But how do you know if Docker is working?
+You should reboot your machine and Docker should finally start.

+_But how do you know if Docker is working?_

 Open a new command prompt and type: